The Reader’s Digest on the Brain

 It appears the two hemispheres perform somewhat different functions, but later research placed a value on each.

-In the early 1990s, Mark Beechman, a scientist with the National Institutes of Health, studied patients with right hemisphere damage.
+In the early 1990s, Mark Beechman, a National Institutes of Health scientist, studied patients with right hemisphere damage.

-He realized that the world is so complex that the brain has to process it in two different ways, yet at the same time.
+He realized that the world is so complex that the brain has to process it in two different ways, simultaneously.
 Our brain needs to see the forest and the trees!
 The right hemisphere helps us see the forest.

-Issues that he documented included patients unable to understand jokes, sarcasm, or metaphors.
+He documented patients who were unable to understand jokes, sarcasm, or metaphors.
 Some had a tough time using a map or making sense of paintings.

 What does it mean when Romeo calls Juliet his sun?

-Romeo isn’t saying that Juliet is a massive, flaming ball of hydrogen!!
+Romeo isn’t saying Juliet is a massive, flaming ball of hydrogen!!

 Understanding a metaphor